culight/automation_visualization_project/README.md

   - mmlak_0109
       >Good work so far.
 In general, the information is presented in a clear manner, and the animations are simple and aid in understanding. >Here the main things for me that come to mind in terms of problem areas:
       >
-      >2.
+      >1.
 It's a bit hard to determine the exact percentage of the responses in the main bar graph since there is no tool-tip or dash-line >pointing out exactly where the percentage falls.
 You have this function in the small multiple bar graphs, but not the main one.
 I would >add this function back into the main bar graph.
       >
-      >3.
+      >2.
 On some the small multiple graphs the variable names on the x-axis are completely vertical.
 This makes reading the variable names a >little hard.
 I would suggest setting them at at least 45 degrees to make them more easily readable.
 I've adapted this code to do it in >my own visualization:
       >http://stackoverflow.com/questions/17791926/how-to-rotate-x-axis-text-in-dimple-js
       >
-      >The percentages in the small multiples are a little confusing.
+      >3.The percentages in the small multiples are a little confusing.
 For example, in the first graph for the question "How concerned are you >that your employer will find someone who is willing to do your job for less money?"
 If I click on the response category "Not At All >Concerned" and then look at the breakdown by sex in the small multiple graph, it gives 67% for females and 62% for males.
 Do these >percentages represent the percent of the total respondents, or just the percent of the specific response category?
 I'm assuming the >former, but it isn't completely clear.

 ## Resources
   * d3js: https://d3js.org/ (version 4.0)